selnaydinn/enterprise-ai-rag/README.md

 ## Prerequisites
 * Docker & Docker Compose installed.
-* Python 3.10+ (if running locally outside Docker).
-Note: Python dependencies can be found in `requirements.txt`.
+* Python 3.10+.
+Note: Backend dependencies can be found in `requirements.txt`.
-* Node.js 18+ (if running frontend locally).
+* Node.js 18+.
 Note: Frontend dependencies can be found in `package.json`.

 ## Running the Application
 * Clone the repository and configure your `.env` file with your LLM API keys.
-* Spin up the containers (Full Ecosystem): `docker-compose up --build`
+* Spin up the backend: `docker-compose up --build`
-* Spin up the frontend locally (Alternative):
+* Spin up the frontend:
   ```bash
   cd rag-frontend
   npm run dev